What you need to know about pelvic floor disorders

 - Being able to make it to the bathroom without worrying about having an accident on the way

-- Not having to stop at the nearest fast food restaurant restroom on their way home from work or shopping
+- Not having to stop at the nearest fast food restaurant restroom on their way home

 - Being able to walk in the park or jog without leakage

 - Less pain with sitting, walking and during intercourse